Page 4: Fretting over the Fingerboard

 Once this had been allowed to set, I cut the excess of the veneers off using my band saw.
 The finished item can be seen below.

+Cutting out the control cavity I attached my Control cavity template to the glued body laminate using double-sided carpet tape (it really sticks folkes!) and drilled 8 pilot holes for the router bit to feed from.
 Then I started routing from the inside of the hole.
 I took off about 2-3mm with each pass and I went down to the maple laminate.
 Once this was done, I fitted a Jeweller's saw through the pilot holes and rough cut out the maple laminate hole too.
+While I had the drill handy, I made a hole for the battery box route.

 In this shot you can see the Lower Horn that I glued up earlier.
 The three veneers are very distinctive but not overpowering or garish.
 I think they add a nice air of distinction and contrast nicely with Mike's selection of woods.